 Note: This document provides an overview of the CSW Medical and Benefit Plan of BC.
 A more complete description of the plan may be found in the benefit plan contracts.
-If there is any difference between this summary and the contracts, the contracts will apply.
+If there are any differences between this summary and the contracts, the contracts will apply.